 If you want to move around your office or home and still connect to the Internet without cables, then make sure you have a wireless router.
 Wi-fi is a wireless data networking protocol which allows computers to access the internet, within a given area, without the use of cables.
 Nearly all laptops nowadays come with a built in wireless capability.

 To get ADSL Internet you must have a telephone line, and then sign up to one of the many available ISPs (Internet Service Providers).
-ADSL is not available on lines that exceed a certian distance from the telephone exchange.
+ADSL is not available on lines that exceed a certain distance from the telephone exchange.
 The whole process, including activation of a landline and Internet, can take around two weeks.

-‘Dial-up’ is a form of Internet access that uses telephone lines.
+‘Dial-up’ is the original a form of Internet access that uses telephone lines.
 The user's computer, or router, uses an attached modem connected to a telephone line to dial into an Internet service provider's (ISP).
-This is by far the slowest and oldest form of Internet connection and is slowly being phased out due to all the other alternatives available.
+This is by far the slowest and oldest form of Internet connection and is phased out due to all the other alternatives available.
 However, some people still choose this connection so they can access the Internet without fixed monthly charges.